lorenchorley/Unity3D-Prototyping-Tool-Set/README.md

 =======================================
 ## What
  * Cross-platform and cross-device input system

 ## Why
+ * Because it's a tricky system to make and just about every game needs it

 ## Features
- * IoC, ES integrated
+ * IoC, ES integrated (In progress)
- * Customisable key mappings
+ * Customisable key mappings (In progress)
- * Blended mouse/touch functions
+ * Blended mouse/touch functions (In progress)

 ## Docs and references

 ## Drawbacks
  * May not be as flexible as could be desired for a certain platform

 ## Development progress
  * In progress